espin086/espin086/README.md

 # Hi!
 I'm JJ.
 Let's Make it Happen Together.

-I lead a team of experts in data, cloud, front-end, and ML engineering to build transformative AI solutions for internal software and B2B partnerships.
-Below are some of my most impressive projects, ordered from most to least impactful:
+I lead a team of experts in data, cloud, front-end, and ML engineering to build transformative AI solutions.
+Below are some of my most impressive portfolio side projects.

 ---